 Components that go into the manufacture of our solutions are sourced from third-party suppliers.
 Some of the key components used to manufacture our products come from limited or single source suppliers.
 We are therefore subject to the risk of shortages and long lead times in the supply of these components and the risk that our suppliers discontinue or modify components used in our products.
-We purchase semiconductor chips that are an integral part of our products from one supplier, GlobalFoundries, a major semiconductor manufacturer in the automotive industry, among other industries.
-We currently do not have a supply agreement with GlobalFoundries, but we purchase semiconductor products pursuant to purchase orders placed by us based on our needs.
-If GlobalFoundries fails to deliver or delays the delivery of the semiconductor products, we will be required to seek an alternative source of supply.
+We purchase semiconductor chips that are an integral part of our products from GlobalFoundries.
+If GlobalFoundries fails to deliver or delays the delivery of the semiconductor products or is otherwise unable to meet our quality and delivery requirements, we may be required to seek an alternative source of supply.
 Although alternate chip manufacturers are available, any change in suppliers would necessitate a change in the design of the semiconductor, a process that could take up to two years, which would result in a loss of sales and a delay in the development and marketing of our products, which could materially and adversely affect our result of operation, financial position and prospects.
 Further, we, like other companies in the automotive industry, are affected by an industry-wide semiconductor shortage which results, in part, from the effects of the COVID-19 pandemic.